mcgnly/DeveloperDocumentation/Welcome/OnBoarding.md

 So...
 Are you ready to OnBoard? - Great!

-Go to the <a href="https://developer.relayr.io/dashboard/onboarding" target="_blank">OnBoarding app Download page </a>
+Start by reading our <a href="https://developer.relayr.io/documents/Welcome/DosAndDonts"> OnBoarding Do's and Dont's page</a> and then go to the <a href="https://developer.relayr.io/dashboard/onboarding" target="_blank">OnBoarding app Download page </a> to download our OnBoarding app.